bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 By default, _fzf_ in Vim displays as a split window across the lower part of the Vim workspace.
-However, with the release of Neovim 0.4 in September 2019 and Vim patch release 8.2.091 in February 2020, it is now possible to display _fzf_ in an overlapping window over the top of the current workspace.
+However, with the release of Neovim 0.4 in September 2019 and Vim patch release 8.2.091 in February 2020, it is now possible to display _fzf_ in an floating window over the top of the current workspace.

-Here is an example user configuration, in `~/.vimrc`, that displays fzf in a overlapping window when run in a current version of Vim or Neovim:
+Here is an example user configuration, in `~/.vimrc`, that displays fzf in a floating window when run in a modern version of Vim or Neovim:

 ```viml
 if has('nvim-0.4.0') || has("patch-8.2.0191")